kierangrant/cl-xplan-api/Documentation/Building.md

 - Drakma - HTTP Client.
 - cl-json - JSON for Common LISP.
 Patched by cl-xplan-api to allow explicit false values
+- json-to-clos - Simple JSON to CLOS mapper macro, depends on cl-json.
 - Babel - Convert To and From Unicode plus multi-language support
 - Decimals - Simple Decimal to String conversion.
 (LISP already has arbitrary precision numbers)
 - cl-base64 - Convert To and From Base64